-Who doesn’t like tender and juicy meatballs?
+Who doesn’t like tender, juicy meatballs?
 They’re great in spaghetti sauce or as a one-bite appetizer.

-I used a combination of 85% lean ground beef and ground pork to make these meatballs, but any ground meat could be used.
+A combination of 85% lean ground beef and ground pork was used to make these meatballs, but any ground meat can be used.
 Chicken, turkey, or Italian sausage would be excellent.
 In some grocery stores, you might find what is called meatloaf mix.
 That would work also.
 The baking technique remains the same for any kind of meat.

 Along with this combination of meats you will need a yellow onion, fresh garlic cloves, fresh parsley, Panko bread crumbs, grated Parmesan cheese, one large egg, salt, pepper, and cooking spray.